shaneb74/cca/README.md

 Deploy

 Commit all files to your GitHub repo (cca, branch Grok-Dev).
-Ensure requirements.txt and senior_care_calculator_v5_full_with_instructions_ui.json are in the repo root.
+Ensure requirements.txt, senior_care_calculator_v5_full_with_instructions_ui.json, and senior_care_modular_overlay.json are in the repo root.
 Point Streamlit Cloud to your branch and streamlit_app.py.
 Verify the sidebar footer shows App v2025-09-03-rb13-no-reportlab-no-css.
 If deployment fails, check Streamlit Cloud logs.
 Ensure requirements.txt is present, correctly formatted (Unix line endings, no extra whitespace), and includes streamlit>=1.31,<2 and altair>=5.0.1.
-Verify senior_care_calculator_v5_full_with_instructions_ui.json and senior_care_modular_overlay.json are present.
+Verify both JSON schema files are present and correctly formatted.

 File overview